redwoodjs/redwood/docs/docs/tutorial/chapter4/deployment.md

 :::

+You may notice a big scary red timer at the top of your dashboard!
+This is a countdown until your site expires.
+While Grove is in alpha/beta we are only allowing sites to persist for 48 hours (but that should be plenty of time to finish the tutorial, RIGHT?).
+Soon, we will extend this timer and we will notify Grove members when that time comes.
+In the meantime, if you do need more time for your app, you can contact us at [support@grove.dev](support@grove.dev) with your app's subdomain and we can extend your time!

 ## Where are my blog posts?

 When we created posts earlier, they were only on our development machine.
 We'll need to re-create them to get them to show up here.
 In fact, we don't even have a user to sign in with so we can start making them!
 Sign yourself up and head to the admin to create some posts.